 Whether alcohol is permitted or can be banned depends on several standards.
 With one of those that would be particularly relevant for esport locations, Paragraph 3 III, first sentence, of the Regulation on gaming equipment and other games with the possibility of winning is.

-This standard stipulates that inamusement arcades or similar undertakings where alcoholic beverages are administered for consumption on the spot, […] a maximum of three money or merchandise toys may be installed.’
+This standard regulates that in“amusement arcades or similar businesses where alcoholic beverages are served for consumption on the premises […] a maximum of three cash or merchandise gaming machines are placed [dürfen].”

 Incidentally, the amendment of the 33i Trade Code on the basis of an infringement procedure by the EU Commission against Germany also speaks in favour of this interpretation.
 The latter took the view that the old version of the standard, and a reservation of authorisation for non-profit games, simply infringed Article 9 of 2006/123/EC.

-1. Member States may subject the commencement and pursuit of a service activity to authorisation schemes only if the following conditions are met:
+(1. Member States may make access to and the exercise of a service activity subject to authorisation schemes only if the following conditions are met are met:

-(a) the authorisation schemes are not discriminatory for the service provider concerned;
+(a) the licensing arrangements are not discriminatory in respect of the service provider in a non-discriminatory manner;

-(b) the authorisation schemes are justified by overriding reasons in the public interest;
+(b) the licensing regulations are justified by overriding reasons of of the general interest;

-(c) the objective pursued cannot be achieved by a more lenient means, in particular because subsequent control would be too late to be effective.
+c) the objective pursued cannot be achieved by a milder means achieved, in particular because an ex post control would take place too late to be effective.

 The legislator has therefore reacted and expressly decided: